GieziJo/cvpr23-earthvision-CNN-LSTM-Inundation/README.md

 > :warning: Repo is being built, should be updated with the code and data soon

-This repo contains the code and data to reproduce the work published in the paper "**Giezendanner et al.** , *Inferring the past: a combined CNN--LSTM deep learning framework to fuse satellites for historical inundation mapping*, CVPR 23 Earthvision workshop".
+This repo contains the code and data to reproduce the work published in the paper "**Giezendanner et al.** , *Inferring the past: a combined CNN--LSTM deep learning framework to fuse satellites for historical inundation mapping*, CVPR 23 Earthvision workshop", as well as the inferred dataset.

+# Inferred dataset (Fractional Inundated Area for Bangladesh, 2001-2022, 500 meters resolution, every 8 days)

+The model output dataset contains 985 `.tiff` files covering most of Bangladesh every 8 days, at 500 meters resolution, from 2001 to 2022.
+The dataset can be found at [10.25739/2edm-jh03](https://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/Giezendanner_BangladeshInundationHistory_Mai2023).

+# Model and data
 ## Data
 The data can either be re-generated using the code available in `Source/0_DataGeneration/`, or it will be made available to download as a ready made package soon.